alvarotrigo/multiscroll.js/README.md

 You can also use the `menu` option and make use of anchor links (#) as explained below in the options section.

+### State classes added by multiScroll.js
+multiScroll.js adds multiple classes in different elements to keep a record of the status of the site:

+- `active` is added the current visible section.
+- `active` is added to the current menu element (if using the `menu` option).
+- A class of the form `ms-viewing-SECTION` is added to the `body` element of the site. (eg: [`ms-viewing-second`](http://alvarotrigo.com/multiScroll/#second) The `SECTION` part will be the anchors (or index if no anchor is provided) of the current section.
+- `ms-responsive` is added to the `body` element when the entering in the responsive mode

 ### Use extensions
 multiscroll.js [provides a set of extensions](http://alvarotrigo.com/multiScroll/extensions/) you can use to enhance its default features.
 All of them are listed as [multiscroll.js options](https://github.com/alvarotrigo/multiscroll.js#options).

 Extensions requires you to use the minified file [`jquery.multiscroll.extensions.min.js`](https://github.com/alvarotrigo/multiscroll.js/blob/master/dist/jquery.multiscroll.extensions.min.js) that is inside the [`dist` folder](https://github.com/alvarotrigo/multiscroll.js/tree/master/dist) instead of the usual multiscroll.js file (`jquery.multiscroll.js` or `jquery.multiscroll.min.js`).

-Once you adquire the extension file, you will need to add it before fullPage.
-For example, if I want to use the Continuos Horizontal extension, I would have include the extension file and then the extensions version of the fullPage file.
+Once you adquire the extension file, you will need to add it before multiscroll.
+For example, if I want to use the Continuos Horizontal extension, I would have include the extension file and then the extensions version of the multiscroll file.

 ```html
 <script type="text/javascript" src="multiscroll.responsiveExpand.min.js"></script>